 Sports Jets' division rivalry with Dolphins invades London By SCOTT FONTANA email@example.com @Scott_Fontana Updated October 1, 2015 8:35 PM Print Share fbShare Tweet gShare Email Set the alarm Saturday night, because the Jets (2-1) are playing the NFL's version of a red-eye flight when they face the Dolphins (1-2) on Sunday in London.
 Kickoff is at 9:30 a.m.
 Eastern time.
 It would be a shame to miss this matchup of division rivals, especially given that the Jets look primed to get a win over their floundering flippered foes.
 Here's why the matchup favors Gang Green.
 'Olphins 'efense Get it?
 Because they have no 'D'?
 Corny, but true.
 Miami looked terrible in a 41-14 drubbing against the Bills on Sunday, allowing 429 yards of total offense.
 This after inking prized free-agent defensive tackle Ndamukong Suh to a huge contract during the offseason.
 Although the Jets had their struggles in a 24-17 loss to the Eagles in Week 3, they must be thrilled to see the Dolphins next.
 Born to run Quarterback Ryan Fitzpatrick tossed three interceptions against Philadelphia.
 This is not a passer meant to fling 58 attempts in one game.
 He'll be better handing off to Chris Ivory (quad), who presumably will see significant action against a porous run defense.
 Even even if he isn't healthy enough to play, Bilal Powell is a capable understudy.
 By SCOTT FONTANA firstname.lastname@example.org @Scott_Fontana Scott has been amNewYork's sports editor since 2012 and has more than a decade of experience covering sports.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.